astronomer/airflow-3-demos/README.md

 2. Install the Astro CLI by following the steps in the [Astro CLI documentation](https://docs.astronomer.io/astro/cli/install-cli).
 Docker Desktop/Docker Engine is a prerequisite, but you don't need in-depth Docker knowledge to run Airflow with the Astro CLI.
 3. Run `astro dev init` in your cloned repository.
 4. Run `astro dev start` in your cloned repository.
 5. After your Astro project has started.
 View the Airflow UI at `localhost:8080`.
-6. View the Streamlit app at `localhost:8501`.
-NOTE: The Streamlit container can take a few minutes to start up.
+NOTE: Safari is not currently supported by the Airflow UI.
+If it automatically opens in Safari, close the tab, and open in Chrome.